gogocat/dataBind/README.md

 - **publish** - component publish an event

 ### Server side rendering and rehydration
-dataBind can work with any server sider rendering technology.
-There is no need setup new infrastruture to render html javascript on server side.
-The HTML markup can be render using .Net, JSP or PHP.
+dataBind respect any server sider rendering technology.
+Just mark the component with `data-server-rendered` attribute.
 ```html
 <div data-jq-comp="search-bar" data-server-rendered>
     ...
 </div>
 ```
-**rehydration**
+**Rehydration** -
-This example shows `search-bar` component has a `data-server-rendered` attribite.
-This attribute tells dataBind(client side) don't render anything on initial load, but parse all the bindings.
+When dataBind parse a component that has `data-server-rendered` attribite. dataBind will not render on initial call of `render`, but will parse all the bindings.

-Later on, when viewModel updated, calling `render` method will then update the view according to the viewModel.
+Next time calling `render` method will then update the view according to the viewModel.

 > The viewModel should has exact same data as the server side rendered version.
-So when later on calls `render` the content will update correctly.
+So when later on calls `render` the content will update correctly. *Currently rehydration for **if, forOf and switch** bindings are still work in progress.*

 ## What dataBind is good for
 dataBind is designed for leaverage existing infrastructure.